Safety tips for motorcyclists

-GEM Motoring Assist is keen to reduce motorcycle casualties during the current summer riding season.
-Several weeks of lockdown have meant a slow start for many riders, and GEM is urging every motorcyclist to stay legal, stay safe and focus on boosting skills.
+GEM Motoring Assist is keen to reduce motorcycle casualties during the summer riding season.
+Several months of lockdown have meant a slow start for many riders, and GEM urges every motorcyclist to stay legal, stay safe and focus on boosting skills.

 “We’re encouraging riders to give themselves a ‘skills MOT’ – particularly in view of the delays and restrictions endured by so many riders in the months when they might otherwise expect to be out on their machines.
 We also appeal to drivers and pedestrians to make a special point of looking out for motorcyclists, especially at junctions.
 After all, it’s here around 30 riders are killed or injured every day.

 Follow GEM’s five simple ‘lifesaver’ safety tips and reduce the risk of being involved in a collision:

 - If you’ve had your bike in the garage for a long time, invest in a refresher day with a training professional.
 Search online for motorcycle training days or consult your local club or advanced motorcyclists’ group.

 - Make sure you take time to warm up, especially if you are not a regular rider and not ‘bike fit’.

 - Ensure self-preservation is your priority.
 The predominant cause of motorcycle crashes is the failure of car drivers to detect and recognise motorcycles in traffic.
 So wear high visibility clothing on all journeys, and ride in a way that gives others a better chance of seeing you.

 - Don’t ride beyond your comfort zone, especially if you’re riding in a group.
 If your friends are cornering too quickly for you, let them go and join them at the next junction.